babel/website/_posts/2016-12-06-the-state-of-babel.md

 This is explained more in [babel/notes](https://github.com/babel/notes/blob/master/2016-07/july-31.md#future-of-babels-release-process-and-its-ecosystem) but we still need to figure out the best plan of action for the project.

 What happens when we need to update a Stage 0 spec to Stage 1 and it's a breaking change to the parser?
-Are we just going to bump the major version, wait a batch some changes up, or figure out how to do it via multiple versions of plugins?
+Are we just going to bump the major version, wait to batch some changes up, or figure out how to do it via multiple versions of plugins?

 [Discussion Issue](https://github.com/babel/babel/issues/4950)